 Who Can Take Part in the Research Study Anyone can participate in this study who has basic knowledge for recognizing simple shapes such as circles, rectangles, ellipse, partial filling of circles etc. They also need to have access to a computer browser; for instance: Chrome, have good internet connection, and have a microphone connected to the computer to communicate with researcher.
 In addition, participants must have color vision and not be impaired by color blindness.

 What You Will Be Asked to Do If you decide to participate in this research, you will be asked to navigate to a web application through your computer browser.
 You will be asked to connect to a meeting with an audio connection.
 You will be recommended to close all other applications besides the navigated application and the communication software itself.
 You will be requested to share your screen with the researcher so that he can help you whenever needed.
-If you have any questions regarding the content or any question is unclear, then researcher can explain you since he will be active with you for the entire duration.
+If you have any questions regarding the content or any question is unclear, then researcher can explain since he will be available to you for the entire duration.

 Possible Benefits, Risks and Discomforts